-Taking awesome photos in 2019 is easier than it’s ever been — thanks in part to your iPhone.
+Taking awesome photos in 2024 is easier than ever — thanks partly to your iPhone.
 Not only do you not need a DSLR to get professional-quality photos, but you can also keep your entire photo album in your pocket.
-Like any new skill, iPhone photography does take a bit of practice and experimentation, but even beginners can take stellar iPhone photos with very little effort.
+Like any new skill, iPhone photography takes a bit of practice and experimentation, but even beginners can take stellar photos with little effort.
 Ready to give it a shot?
 Here are our favorite iPhone photography tips to help you get started.

 What is iPhone photography?

 iPhone photography is photography without a camera and editing without a computer.
-It’s a whole new way to capture moments and scenery using your iPhone.
+Using your iPhone is a whole new way to capture moments and scenery.
 Is iPhoneography “real” photography?
 Absolutely!
 Yes, iPhone cameras are less advanced than DSLRs, but the quality of a photo is not just about the equipment you’re using.
-It’s about creativity, composition, and your mastery of the tools in front of you.
+It’s about creativity, composition, and mastery of the tools before you.

-Learning to take better iPhone photos is not hard, and it’s a great way to save money on camera equipment — as well as free up space in your backpack.
+Learning to take better iPhone photos is not hard, and it’s a great way to save money on camera equipment and free up space in your backpack.
 Follow our iPhone photography tips for beginners, and you’ll never look back.

 iPhone photography tips: An iPhone photo of a wooden house by the river